 We've located its null space, one dimensional.

 How many independent columns do we have?

 The fourth potential is not, we need to set, and typically we ground that node.
-OK.

 Rank is three.
-Rank equals three.

 So now I'm finding the null space of A transpose.

 Oh, and if I ask you its dimension, you could tell me what it is.

 What's the dimension of the null space of A transpose?